karstenw/nodebox-pyobjc/README.md

 The current version is 1.10.0

-The current branch is [py38](https://github.com/karstenw/nodebox-pyobjc/tree/py38) which handles the transition to python 3.
+Download the compiled app from the [github releases](https://github.com/karstenw/nodebox-pyobjc/releases).

-Download the compiled app from my [github releases](https://github.com/karstenw/nodebox-pyobjc/releases).
+2021-10-26 The Python 3 transformation is nearly complete.

 2021-06-20 A transition to Python3.8 is underway.
 I intend to keep the source py2/py3 compatible as long as possible or at least as long as I care.